dgatf/msrc/README.md

 ## Thermistors (optional)

 Temperature is measured with NTC thermistors (100k).
 Adjust thermistor Beta if needed (default is 4190).
-Sensor output us in Celsius
+Sensor output in Celsius

 ## OpenTx sensors (sensor Id 10)